auraphp/Aura.View/README.md

 Using Helpers
 -------------

 Aura View comes with various `Helper` classes to encapsulate common presentation logic.
 These helpers are mapped to the `Template` object through a `HelperContainer`.
-They can be called as methods on the `Template`.
-The default helpers are added to the `HelperContainer` by the `instance.php` script.
+We can call a helper in one of two ways:

+- As a method on the `Template` object

+- Via `getHelper()` to get the helper as an object of its own

 The single-most important helper is `$this->escape()`.
 We should use it every time we need to echo or print assigned variables.
 (All of the other helpers apply escaping automatically.)
+You can call it like so:

+    <?php
+    // template script
+    echo $this->escape($this->var);

+Or like so:

+    <?php
+    // template script
+    $e = $this->getHelper('escape');
+    echo $e($this->var);

-The other helpers include:
+Other helpers that are part of Aura View include:

 - `$this->anchor($href, $text)` returns an `<a href="$href">$text</a>` tag